 The exact cause of this disorder is unknown.
-All we know it is a very rare disorder.
+All we know is a very rare disorder.
 Sometimes it is suggested; infections of GI tract and respiratory system by certain bacteria and viruses; may often be associated with this condition and usually precedes the disorder.

 People with lymphoma, HIV, or lupus seem to be more at higher risk for developing GBS.

-Start with tingling and sensation of numbness in the limbs, usually in an ascending manner; meaning from periphery of the body towards the center or torso.
+Start with tingling and sensation of numbness in the limbs, usually in an ascending manner; meaning from the periphery of the body towards the center or torso.
 The hands, feet, and face may be affected first in some patients.

 The symptoms usually develop over a few days; reaching to its worst at about 2 weeks after onset.